khanhduytran0/exagear_windows_emulator/README.md

 - (Experimental) Added advanced options.

 # Building:
-- Clone to Android Studio then click Build.
+- Only Android Studio is tested and worked.
+- Build tools: ant, make were not supported.
 - **Other (Eclipse,...) are not tested**

 # Info about decompiled version: